testsigmahq/testsigma-docs/src/pages/docs/integrations/overview.md

 ---
 title: "Integrations in Testsigma"
-metadesc: "Different types of tools that you can integrate with Testsigma"
+metadesc: "Integration with different test labs lets you execute your Testsigma tests on those tools.
+Learn how to integrate test labs with Testsigma application."
 noindex: false
 order: 16.1
 page_id: "Integrations in Testsigma"